 Boott Cotton Mills

 In the late 19th century, women held nearly two-thirds of all textile jobs in Lowell, with many immigrant women joining Yankee mill girls in the textile industry.
-Part of Lowell’s industrial history, the Boott Cotton Mills Museum is the premiere place to learn about mill girls.
+Part of Lowell’s industrial history, the Boott Cotton Mills Museum is the premier place to learn about mill girls.
 There, you can watch oral history videos about the workers’ experiences and see electric power looms from the 1920s that still weave cloth to this day.

-Who were the “mill girls?”
+Who were the Lowell Mill Girls?
 This was a term to describe the young women, usually aged 15-30 years old, recruited from New England farms and villages, who worked in textile mills.
 They had few economic opportunities so they were enticed by the prospect of monthly wages along with room and board in a comfortable boardinghouse, but were basically trapped into indentured servitude.
 They were an important part of early labor protests, staging walk-outs while asserting themselves “the daughters of freemen” whose rights could not be “trampled upon with impunity.”

 Lowell Mill Girls